infinitisoft/mvp_example/README.md

 * Run the program.

-Just 'make' will build and run the program.
+Just `make` will build and run the program.

 You make also run it using `$QEMU_BIN ./mvp`